Samkth123/KTH-md/IT Risk.md

 **Load balancing**: Round robin is asimple balancing algorithm where requests are distributed across a group of servers in a sequence.
 Kan också load balansea med hash

+**Platinion**

+Hybrid cloud - take advantage of public cloud infrastructure

+Data center consolidation part of digital transformation
+- need to provide new techs and solutions and renew infrastructure (8-9y old Solaris machines)

+Political issues in a certain place so should not have data centers there.

+Data center certification T2 bsT4

+T4 higher checks and more secure
+- if move from T2 you do not have same level of constraints as on T4

+Open backend with microservices

+In oil and gas company thing US is a chokepoint/bottleneck because many tickets are there and waiting as many different countries with different priorities send there

+excel bad IT support system because: changetracking hard, simultaneous access ,reporting and management

 ---